ZeldOcarina/nu-dentistry/dental-insurance.md

       affordable dental insurance plan that fully meets your individual needs.
 Options include dental implant insurance, dental insurance for seniors, and even full coverage dental insurance.
-  - heading: WHAT SHOULD I LOOK FOR WHEN GETTING DENTAL INSURANCE?
-    content: When looking for a great and affordable dental insurance provider, you must consider several factors.
-What do you expect each member of your family will need?
-If you know that your child will need braces or that someone in your family will need to replace a missing tooth, make sure that you find dental insurance that covers implants, <a href='/houston-tx/cosmetic-dentistry/invisalign/'
-      target='_blank' class='paragraph-link'>orthodontic treatment</a>, or any other
-      expected dental treatments.
-When looking at costs, you may be tempted to look solely at premium prices.
-However, you should consider all costs—deductibles, maximum annual limits, and out of pocket expenses.
   - heading: WHY IS PPO INSURANCE BETTER THAN HMO INSURANCE?
     content: PPO insurance often has higher premiums than Health Maintenance Organization (HMO) plans.
 However, there’s more to choosing your plan than how much is dental